Cloudnaut/HFFDC/README.md

 Required RAM for checksum operation: Specified BlockSizeInBytes.

-Because of lazy coding - Make sure the target file exists already and has exactly the same size as the source file.
-Why?
-Because I just needed backups of my fixed size container files.
-Should be improved.
-Placeholder functions already implemented.

 ## Examples
 ```
-Example 1: (Sync changes of a fixed size image to the backup on your USB drive)
+Example 1: (Sync changes of an image to the backup on your USB drive)

 HFFDC.exe -gc big.img 20971520 //Create checksum file for your big image file with blocksize 20MB
 HFFDC.exe -chksmcpy big.img "Z:\Backups\big.img" //Copy only differences.
 Assuming the target file has been checksumed once
-//Now copy "big.img.hffdc" next to "Z:\Backups\big.img" since they should be equal

 ```